szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 1323:** Make Azuredge act properly as a +3 weapon and make the disruption effect more balanced

-The original hits in terms of extra damage and THAC0 like an unenchanted weapon.
-This component makes the weapon match the basic stats of a +3 weapon.
-Additionally, it fixes the usual misleading bits in the description for extra damage, and the extra damage to undead was adjusted from 1d6+4 to 1d6+3.

-Finally, and more importantly, it makes the axe balanced, since anyone can Whirlwind a lich to death with this way too easily.
-Following a close-ish PnP version, the weapon has different degrees of effectiveness depending on the target (which now also includes fiends, as per PnP).
-Any creature that applies for the axe's disruption effect must save vs. Death at -2, except:

-- Fiends: 95% chance of resisting it without having to save against it.
-- Liches and demiliches: 80% chance
+This component rebalances Azuredge to be more powerful as a baseline weapon but less of a guaranteed "I win" button against powerful undead.

+- The axe is now fully a +3 weapon
+- Bonus damage against undead is adjusted to 1d6+3.
+- Slay effect is rebalanced to be more in line with PnP rules, preventing cheese tactics like destroying liches with Whirlwind Attack.
+The effect now also works on fiends.

+Slayable creatures must make a save vs. Death at -2.
+However, some creatures have a chance to resist the effect before a save is rolled:

+- **95% Resistance**: Fiends
+- **80% Resistance**: Liches, Demiliches
-- Vampires and vampyres: 50% chance
+- **50% Resistance**: Vampires
-- Spectres, ghosts, and other spectral creatures: 35% chance
-- Mummies and revenants: 20% chance
-- Wraiths: 5% chance
-- Other lesser undead creatures, such as Skeletons, Shadows, and Ghouls have no chance of resisting it and must therefore save against it every time.
+- **35% Resistance**: Spectres, Ghosts
+- **20% Resistance**: Mummies, Revenants
+- **5% Resistance**: Wraiths
+- **No resistance**: Lesser undead (Skeletons, Ghouls, etc.)

 **Component 1324:** Make Wyvern's Tail +2 cause poison damage on hit and have a chance of poisoning